 This page provides information on previous webinars from Rural Housing Scotland, including links to recordings, where available.
+Topics include land for housing, options for community-led housing, cohousing, funding, legal structures and community right to buy.
 To be the first to know about future webinars and other events, sign up to our email alert list.

 28/07/2020: A Guide to Cohousing